Firefly-Services/firefly-services-sdk-js/README.md

 # Firefly Services SDK for Javascript

-This repository hosts the Firefly Services SDK, offering developers a unified framework for accessing Firefly service APIs.The Firefly Services SDK for JavaScript is designed for Node.js and web environments.
-It features libraries for various Firefly services, including product libraries for accessing specific product services like **Firefly**, **Lightroom**, and **Photoshop**, and a **common** **library** for shared functionalities.
-The SDK supports swift integration with APIs, improves developer productivity by automating tasks like request handling and response processing, and offers bundled types for effective use in TypeScript and JavaScript.
+This repository hosts the Firefly Services SDK, offering developers a unified framework for accessing Firefly service APIs.
+The Firefly Services SDK for JavaScript is designed for Node.js and web environments.
+It features libraries for various Firefly services, including product libraries for accessing  product specific services like Firefly, Photoshop, Lightroom, and also a common library for tasks like Authentication.
+The SDK enhances developer productivity by facilitating seamless interaction with the product API services.

+### Key features

+1. Unified API Access: The SDK follow consistent design pattern across all Product APIs, making it easier for developers to understand and use them without having to learn the nuances of each API service.

+2. TypeScript Support: Developed in TypeScript, the JS SDK enables you to harness TypeScript's capabilities, including static type-checking and code autocomplete, for a more robust development experience.

+3. Common Utility Package: This API package offers a range of utility APIs, including authentication APIs, to facilitate interaction with various product services.

+4. Comprehensive Documentation:  SDK is accompanied by guides, API references documentation and code examples to help you get started quickly.

 <!-- toc -->